Process vs Thread: Key Differences in OS Explained

 Consider the blog you’re reading in Google Chrome.
 Each tab runs as a separate process, which is why a crash in one tab does not affect the others.
 Within each process, multiple threads handle different tasks: user input, network requests, rendering, and smooth scrolling.
 If you open your Activity Monitor, you’ll notice several entries labeled “Google Chrome Helper (Renderer).”
 These are distinct processes, each with their own memory allocation and thread count, as seen in the image below.
 Together, they coordinate in real time to deliver a seamless, multi-threaded browsing experience.

-Process Vs Threads in OS
+Process Vs Thread in OS

 process-vs-threads